AJWD92/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  The DOM is a programming interface for the html/xml document The DOM represents the document as nodes and objects.

 2. What is an event?
+   Events are things that happen to HTML when JavaScript is used inHTML.

 3. What is an event listener?
+   Event listener is a prodcedure in JavaScript that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+   NodeLists is like an arry but lacks array features like .forEach, .map, .filter, etc.

 5. What is a component?
+   Components are a small potentially re-usable set of logic, behaviors, and interface elements.
+They can help cut down on the work of having to re code the same lines of code in each function that needs that logic or behavior.
+Which can make you code base look like spaghetti code.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account